 Despite the significant downsides of the REDUX/bonus choice, many servicemembers still choose this option every year.
-As of September 2010, about 25,000 Marines had made their choices.
+As of September 2011, more than 23,000 Marines had made their choices.
 Of those who had decided:

-- 35 percent of enlisted Marines chose the \$30,000 bonus and the reduced REDUX retirement - 30 of percent warrant officers chose the \$30,000 bonus and the reduced REDUX retirement - 7 percent of officers chose the \$30,000 bonus and the reduced REDUX retirement.
-Of those: - Officers who were in grades O1E-O3E were much more likely to select the bonus than were other commissioned officers.
+- 33 percent of enlisted Marines chose the \$30,000 bonus and the reduced REDUX retirement. - 26 percent of warrant officers chose the \$30,000 bonus and the reduced REDUX retirement. - 7 percent of officers chose the \$30,000 bonus and the reduced REDUX retirement.
+Of those: - Officers who were in grades O-1E through O-3E were much more likely to select the bonus than were other commissioned officers.

-Although these take rates seem high, they have fallen sharply.
-Overall, the percentage of Marines selecting the bonus declined from 57 percent in 2001 to 15 percent in September 2010 (see figure 6).
-Thus, by 2010, fully 85 percent of Marines selected High-3 as their retirement plan.
+Although these take-rates seem high, they have fallen sharply.
+Overall, the percentage of Marines selecting the bonus declined from 57 percent in 2001 to 14 percent in September 2011 (see figure 6).
+Thus, by 2011, fully 86 percent of Marines selected High-3 as their retirement plan.

-In 2010 (through September), the take rates were:
+In 2011 (through September), the take-rates were

-- 20 percent for enlisted Marines (23 percent for staff sergeants) - 3 percent for commissioned officers (6 percent for those who held O1E-O3E grades at 15 years of service) - 11 percent for warrant officers.
+- 18 percent for enlisted Marines (26 percent for staff sergeants); - 2 percent for commissioned officers (6 percent for those who held O-1E-O-3E grades at 15 years of service); and - 11 percent for warrant officers.

-Gunnery sergeants make up the largest group to face the retirement choice; their take rate for REDUX/bonus dropped from 54 to 19 percent in the period.
+Gunnery sergeants make up the largest group to face the retirement choice; their take-rate for REDUX/bonus dropped from 54 to 16 percent in the period.

 Figure 6.
-Marine Corps take-rates for REDUX/bonus: 2001 to 2010^a
+Marine Corps take-rates for REDUX/bonus: 2001 to 2011a a. \Through September 2011.